mthl/guix-artwork/website/posts/running-guix-system-on-a-linode-server.md

 You may not be able to run the above commands at this point.
-If you have issues remotely logging into your linode box via SSH, then you may still need to set your root and user password initially by clicking on the "Launch Console" option in your linode.
-Choose the "Glish" instead of "Weblish".
+If you have issues remotely logging into your linode box via SSH, then you may still need to set your root and user password initially by clicking on the _Launch Console_ option in your linode.
+Choose the _Glish_ instead of _Weblish_.
 Now you should be able to ssh into the machine.

-Horray!
+Hooray!
 At this point you can shut down the server, delete the Debian disk, and resize the Guix to the rest of the size.
 Congratulations!

 By the way, if you save it as a disk image right at this point, you'll have an easy time spinning up new Guix images!
-You may need to down-size the Guix image to 6144MB, to save it as an image.
+You may need to down-size the Guix image to 6144 MB, to save it as an image.
 Then you can resize it again to the max size.

 That's all for today!
 We hope you have fun playing with your brand new